diva-exchange/divachain/README.md

 The load of the PBFT consensus is very much network bound.
 The chain gets built by "communication" instead of "computation".
 Therefore lots of messages are crossing the network.

-The peers in the network communicate via websockets.
+The peers in the network communicate over I2P.
 The peers build the tunnels between each other using a secure and efficient "Challenge/Auth" process based on regular asymmetric keys (public/private keys).
 "Sodium" gets used as the single crypto library - so all crypto-related code is based on solid, very well tested and proven code.

 ## Architecture / Flow